This topic is about Jesus Christ in his full personhood. Let’s use the Question and Answer format for clarity and conciseness.

 8..
 Are the two natures united in one person forever?

-Yes, right now Christ has those two natures, and even in a body, but on his resurrection the body has been transformed into an immortal, incorruptible body that lives forever.
+Yes, right now Christ has those two natures, and even in a body, but at his resurrection, the body had been transformed into an immortal, incorruptible body that lives forever.
 One can see the nail wounds or scars in his hands and feet, but his body will never decompose, but will go on forever—ours too, after we die and after our bodies are resurrected from the dead and transformed.

 9..
 Isn’t all this just made up by the later church and unintelligible?

-As note in the opening verses, theologians read the verses and had to work out how they fit together.
+As noted in the opening verses, theologians read the verses and had to work out how they fit together.

 Jesus Christ is the one and only, unique person whoever walked the globe, for he was the theanthropos—the God-man.
 It is a profound mystery, and a mystery is not irrational.